Root16/bamboo/README.md

 ## Usage
 #### Creating a WebResource
-- Right click on a item in the file tree you would like to create
+- Right click on a item in the file tree you would like to create and select the command `Create and upload webresource to Power Apps`
 - Optionally input the name of the WebResource

 #### Updating a WebResource
-- Right click on an item in the file tree you would like to update
+- Right click on an item in the file tree you would like to update and select the command `Update webresource in Power Apps`
-- Select the file in the current solution you would like to update the contents
+- NOTE: this requires a mapping to be saved in `bamboo.config.json`

+## Usage in an Existing Solution
+- ADD HERE

 ## Extension Settings